susan2099/cs100-final/README.md

  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+We tested the QuizElement types by testing the display and running the quiz using stringstreams.

+We then tested the section types by creating a mock of the QuizElement type that allowed us to check that the `display()` and `do_quiz()` function were being called on all of the child elements when they are called on the Section object.

+Lastly we tested the QuestionBankReaders by making them pull questions from their respective test files and testing that the proper output was generated